Lakshya-23/IR_Assign1/README.md

 5. Execute the Program
 Run the main script from your terminal:

-python main.py
+python main.py<br>
-On the first run:
+On the first run:<br>
 The program will automatically download the necessary NLTK data packages (punkt, wordnet, stopwords, etc.).
-This requires an internet connection.
+This requires an internet connection.<br>
 It will then build the positional index from the documents in the corpus/ directory and save it as positional_index.json and doc_lengths.json.
-This process might take a few moments depending on the size of your corpus.
+This process might take a few moments depending on the size of your corpus.<br>
-On subsequent runs:
+On subsequent runs:<br>
 The program will load the existing index files for a much faster startup.
 (Note: The current main.py is configured to delete and rebuild the index on every run for consistent testing.
-This can be commented out for faster use.)
+This can be commented out for faster use.)<br>
-Query Syntax Examples
+Query Syntax Examples<br>
-Once the program is running in interactive mode, you can use the following syntax:
+Once the program is running in interactive mode, you can use the following syntax:<br>

-VSM Search (default):
+VSM Search (default):<br>
-  developing zomato business reputation
+  developing zomato business reputation<br>
-Phrase Search (use double quotes):
+Phrase Search (use double quotes):<br>
-  "The company was founded by Steven Paul Jobs" Proximity Search (use w/k syntax):
+  "The company was founded by Steven Paul Jobs"<br>
+Proximity Search (use w/k syntax):<br>
-  "company" w/3 "founded"
+  "company" w/3 "founded"<br>
-To exit the interactive mode, simply type exit.
+To exit the interactive mode, simply type exit.<br>